InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Protocols Reference/BLE/GATT_Programming_Guild.md

 Accordingly, <code>in_ble_gatt_send_ind</code> implements the above-mentioned function of Characteristic Value Indication.
 The main difference is that each call needs to wait for the response of the peer ATT layer before it can be completed and exit.

 For example, assume that the parameter of Bluetooth connection is 1s.
 Call in_ble_gatt_send_ntf or <code>in_ble_gatt_send_ind</code> twice during the period.
-The application osThread that calls inb_gatt_send_ntf can continue to work.
+The application osThread that calls in_ble_gatt_send_ntf can continue to work.
 At the same time, at the next connection point, the data sent by the two calls can be received by the other side simultaneously.
 If the connection is suddenly interrupted, the data sent is lost.
 The thread calling in_ble_gatt_send_ind will get blocked until the next connection point has sent data and received the other party's response successfully.
 It holds true for the next call.
 That is, for the same two packets, using <code>in_ble_gatt_send_ind</code> causes an interval of 2 seconds, but it will ensure that the sent data will not get lost.

 ### Server Receiving Data

 When GATT profile receives data from peer connection device (client), it will post a **GATT_EVT_WRT_REQ** event to application since client send data via GATT write method.
 We will talk about it later on session of client send data.
 All server need to do is to register event callback when system is initialized by <code>in_ble_api_init</code>.

-In sample TRX profile, <code>evt_wrt_req</code> is registered to handle this event when client writes to [TRX_CHAR_VAL_RX] and [TRX_CLIENT_CHAR_CFG_TX] characteristic, which both have ATT_CHAR_PROP_WRITE property when creating.
+In sample TRx profile, <code>evt_wrt_req</code> is registered to handle this event when client writes to [TRX_CHAR_VAL_RX] and [TRX_CLIENT_CHAR_CFG_TX] characteristic, which both have ATT_CHAR_PROP_WRITE property when creating.

 ```c
 static void evt_wrt_req(ble_evt_write_req_ind_t* ind, uint8_t* status)